 - 2 x Patient Representatives Working Age

 - Representative from Rushcliffe Community & Voluntary Service (RCVS)

 - Head of Governance & Engagement, NHS Rushcliffe CCG

 - Patient and Public Involvement Officer, NHS Rushcliffe CCG

 - Patient Experience Manager & Complaints, NHS Rushcliffe CCG, NHS Nottingham West CCG and NHS Nottingham North and East CCG

-The Patient Cabinet provides a single recognised structure to oversee the delivery of patient involvement and patient experience activity and to ensure impact and change is demonstrable both internally and externally.
+The Patient Cabinet provides a single recognised structure to oversee the delivery of patient and public involvement and patient experience activity and to ensure impact and change is demonstrable both internally and externally.
 All Patient Cabinet minutes, detailing the discussions held, form part of the Governing Body papers, which are published here.